SUVAJIT-KARMAKAR/RTFD/readme.md

 ![Logo](Images/RTFD-LOGO.jpeg)
-# REAL TIME ATTENDANCE SYSTEM
+# REAL TIME FACE DETECTION SYSTEM
 ## AN OPENCV PROJECT

 *The real-time face recognition project utilizes OpenCV and machine learning algorithms to detect and recognize faces in real-time.
 The application is robust and flexible and allows detection and capture of face for real-time attendance system.*